cmartinez131/Turnship/README.md

 **Required Must-have Stories**

-* User can sign up or log in as a student or company recruiter
+- [x] User can sign up or log in as a student or company recruiter
-* User can log out
+- [x] User can log out
-* User can swipe interested, not interested, or maybe
+- [] User can swipe interested, not interested, or maybe
-* Student can match with recruiter
+- [] Student can match with recruiter
-* Once matched, recruiter and student can exhange messages
+- [] Once matched, recruiter and student can exhange messages
-* Users can upload pictures or their work and profile picture
+- [] Users can upload pictures or their work and profile picture
-* Users can tap to view profile of students or company
+- [] Users can tap to view profile of students or company
-* Backend requirements for student information, company information, messages, and images
+- [] Backend requirements for student information, company information, messages, and images
-* User can edit profile and add projects

 **Optional Nice-to-have Stories**